wyntau/metalsmith-only/README.md

 ## metalsmith-only
-a file's attribute filter for metalsmith
+a file's attribute `only` filter for metalsmith

 ### Usage
 ```js